On anomalous subvarieties of holonomy varieties of hyperbolic 3-manifolds

 such that the rank of

-is at most $m$.
-Let $m$ be the smallest number having this property and, WLOG, assume $i_j=j$ for $1\leq j\leq m$.
-Applying Gauss elimination (GE) if necessary, we further suppose the coefficient matrix of $H$ and \eqref{17121403} are given as
+is at most $l$.
+Let $l$ be the smallest number possessing this property and, without loss of generality, assume $j_k=k$ for $1\leq k\leq l$.
+Applying Gauss elimination if necessary, we further suppose the coefficient matrix of $H$ and the matrix in \eqref{17121403} are given as

 and

 respectively. \begin{enumerate} \item If the rank of